 Lichfield City Centre will be the focus for new office, leisure and shopping development.
-The Policies Map (and Map 9.1) defines the extent of the city centre boundary, primary shopping area and primary and secondary frontages.
+The Policies Map (and Map 10.1) defines the extent of the city centre boundary, primary shopping area and primary and secondary frontages.

 The Primary Shopping Area (PSA) is the retail heart of Lichfield and its protection is key to the vitality and viability of the city centre.
-As such any proposals (for retail uses) outside of the PSA or the town centre boundary (for all other main town centre uses) will be required to undertake a sequential test and impact assessment in accordance with national guidance and Local Plan Strategy (2015) Policy E1.
+As suhttp://lichfielddc.limehouse.co.ukch any proposals (for retail uses) outside of the PSA or the town centre boundary (for all other main town centre uses) will be required to undertake a sequential test and impact assessment in accordance with national guidance and Local Plan Strategy (2015) Policy E1.